 Book keeping is never a proof of a company’s financial status.
 It is just a record.
 On the other hand, accounts of a company are legally a proof of company’s financial status and can be inspected or audited anytime by any authorised authority.

-Thus, other companies, investors, and clients always rely on accounts for taking their decision about investing in a company or to decide whether a company is financially sound.
+Thus, other companies, investors, and clients always rely on accounts for make their decision about investing in a company or to decide whether a company is financially sound.